pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 ## History:

-The city was founded by resourceful settlers who discovered [[Zarinesh's Hand]] in their search for water.
+The city was founded by resourceful settlers who discovered [[Zarineshs Hand]] in their search for water.
 Over time, the settlement grew into a thriving metropolis as more people sought refuge from the harsh desert environment.

 ## Culture and Religion: